falco-gg/unreal-coding-conventions/README.md

 14.4. __DO__ use the `TEXT()` macro around string literals.
 Without it, code which constructs `FString`s from literals will cause an undesirable string conversion process.

+14.5. __CONSIDER__ using file-local helper functions where it makes sense.
+In that case, declare them inside an anonymous namespace to indicate that they're private to that cpp file.

 ## 15. Events & Delegates

 15.1. __DO__ define two functions when exposing an event to a subclass.
 The first function should be virtual and its name should begin with `Notify`.
 The second function should be a `BlueprintImplementableEvent UFUNCTION` and its name should begin with `Receive`.
 The default implementation of the virtual function should be to call the `BlueprintImplementableEvent` function (see `AActor::NotifyActorBeginOverlap` and `AActor::ReceiveActorBeginOverlap` for example).